Skip to content

 • Auto-detected — Monsys-agents report their own IPs and listening ports; the hub deduces potential connections between agents in the same subnet

-• Manual — external services that do not run an agent (SaaS, ISP-uplink, CDN, external cloud-provider) are added manually via the UI or API
+• Manual — external services that do not run an agent (SaaS, ISP-uplink, CDN, switches, firewalls, load balancers, NAS/SAN, etc.) are added via the dashboard’s + Device button or POST /api/v1/topology/nodes

 Data Model